-Horizon 2020: HORIZON PRIZE – LOW CARBON ENERGY INDUCEMENT PRIZES 2016 - PHOTOVOLTAICS MEETS HISTORY
+Horizon 2020: HORIZON PRIZE – LOW CARBON ENERGY INDUCEMENT PRIZES 2016 - PHOTOVOLTAICS MEETS HISTORY (Open)

 In Europe, architectural and planning rules for protected historic buildings lead to major technical constrains in integrating renewable energy such as photovoltaic.
 These problems call for innovative and creative solutions for building integrated photovoltaic that must combine aesthetic and photovoltaic technology applied in historical buildings that represent the artistic and cultural heritage of a city.